fermitools/Ferry-CLI/README.md

 Currently, this program is compatible with all existing ferry api calls listed on the [Ferry Docs](https://ferry.fnal.gov:8445/docs#).

-To begin, simply clone the repo, and run:  ferry-cli -h
+To begin, simply run:  ferry-cli
-> if running python3, cd to Ferry-CLI and run `python3 ferry_cli`

 ``` bash
 $ ferry-cli